 Sarah’s pointless fact: The opposite to tagskryt is flygsham, meaning literally flight shame.

 The London to Rotterdam/Amsterdam journey is one of Eurostar’s newer routes (so new in fact that they still haven’t got direct trains back and so you have to change and do all the security and passport stuff at Brussels).
 Going from London there is a direct train.

 Eurostar have been advertising these journeys for £35, but it’s the usual deal where it’s £35 to go and anything up to £300 to come back, depending what day you want to travel.
 I rifled through the options and managed to find a trip for around £80 return.

 You’d probably pay around the same this time of year for a flight, provided you forgo luggage and seat selection, but there is something infinitely more relaxing about travelling by train.
-For a start you don’t have to get to and from airports, you don’t have to check in two hours early and you do get slightly more leg room than you would crammed into economy class on the budget flights.
+For a start you don’t have to get to and from airports, you don’t have to check in two hours before your journey and you do get slightly more leg room than you would crammed into economy class on the budget flights.